BeanutPutters/BeanutPutters.github.io/index.md

 As can be seen here, english is the majority, so it is important to partition the data by language so that region-specific outliers wouldn't be hidden by the sheer amount of English-language streams.

 In order to remove languages as a potential bias, we decided to group the data by language and examine each of them separately.
 We will examine average viewers, followers, viewers gained, and followers gained.
-It's useful to compare all 4 of these, because the "gained" followers and viewers represent growth in the year this data was collected, so it represents a much more immediate growth.
+It's useful to compare all 4 of these, because the "gained" followers and viewers represent growth in the year this data was collected, so it levels the playing field for newer channels a bit.

 ```python